 To pass the test, no flames can appear and the fabric won't smoulder.
 If this is the case one can record the test: “No Ignition,”.
 This means that the material passes the test.

 Do the first two tests.
-If the textile passes them, it's time for the Crib 5 test.
+If the fabric passes them, it's time for the Crib 5 test.
 If materials don’t pass these first two tests, they do not move on.

 Test Three: Crib 5